collapsed-stacks/startups/questions/9809/who-is-my-customer.md

 - tagged: `online-store`
 - score: 2

-<p>Based on Wikipedia definition, a Customer is the recipient for a good or service.</p>
+Based on Wikipedia definition, a Customer is the recipient for a good or service.

-<p>Let's take an example: I'm selling online drugs really hard to find for Doctor.
+Let's take an example: I'm selling online drugs really hard to find for Doctor.
 Giving access to this drug to doctors will help them get them more patients.
 But on the other hand, the patient is paying online for the drug prescribed by the doctor.
-So my product is the drug, but the value of my product is "access to rare drug" So who is my customer: The doctor or the patient ?</p>
+So my product is the drug, but the value of my product is "access to rare drug" So who is my customer: The doctor or the patient ?

-<p>And on another example, on Facebook, who is the customer: The user or the advertiser ?</p>
+And on another example, on Facebook, who is the customer: The user or the advertiser ?

 ## Answer 9820